hdowens/projeul_sols/README.md

 q26 - longest recurring decimal in the range 1 / 1 <= n <= 1000 .
 Solved using multiplicative order principle.

+q27 - Find the product of the coefficients, and , for the quadratic expression that produces the maximum number of primes for consecutive values of n, starting with n = 0.
+Solved with a half brute force function.
+If we assume n = 0, b therefore must be prime, so we can reduce problem space from b to just primes.

 q35 - circular primes, how many below one million, solved with a function I wrote to shift integers by pos

 q36 - palindromic pairs of base 10 and base 2, below one million